Kara Mustafa Pasha: Battle of Vienna

-But on 12 September 1683, a Polish army under King John III Sobieski took advantage of dissent within the Ottoman military command and poor disposition of his troops, winning the Battle of Vienna with a devastating flank attack led by Sobieski's Polish Winged Hussars.
+However, on 12 September 1683, a Polish army under King John III Sobieski took advantage of dissent within the Ottoman military command and the poor disposition of his troops to win the Battle of Vienna by a devastating flank attack led by Sobieski's Polish Winged Hussars.
 The Ottomans retreated into Hungary, much of which was subsequently conquered by the Habsburgs and their Holy League allies.
+It is said that he had many enemies because of his stubbornness, pride and general disrespect of others, and that contributed to his defeat since the other Ottoman generals and vassals would not help him during his troubles on the battlefield.
+Also, he had attacked Vienna on his own initiative without permission from the sultan, who had believed that the Ottoman campaign was against other smaller forts.

-The defeat cost Mustafa his position, and ultimately, his life.
+The defeat cost Mustafa his position and ultimately his life.
 On 25 December 1683, Kara Mustafa was executed in Belgrade at the order of Mehmed IV.
 He suffered death by strangulation with a silk cord, which was the method of capital punishment inflicted on high-ranking persons in the Ottoman Empire.
 His last words were, "Am I to die?" and "As God pleases."

 Kara Mustafa Pasha's strangulation by a silk cord on 25 December 1683.

 Legacy

-The Foundation of Merzifonlu Kara Mustafa Pasha was one of the largest foundations ever founded both in Ottoman Empire and Turkey.
+The Foundation of Merzifonlu Kara Mustafa Pasha was one of the largest foundations ever founded both in the Ottoman Empire and Turkey.
 According to the official records, it was last managed by the descendants of Kara Mustafa Pasha.
-The last few managers of the foundation were Mustafa Pasha's descendant Ahmed Asım Bey (born 1844), his son Mehmed Nebil Bey (born 1888) (also known as Merzifonlu Karamustafaoğlu or Merzifonlu Karamustafapaşaoğlu), and his son, the Turkish painter Doğan Yılmaz Merzifonlu Karamustafaoğlu, better known as Yılmaz Merzifonlu (1928–2010), until 1976.
-The "Merzifonlu Karamustafaoğlu" family name ended with the marriage of Yılmaz Merzifonlu's only daughter, Abide Tuğçe Mit to Burak Mit from the house of noble Circassian Mit family.
+The last few managers of the foundation were Mustafa Pasha's descendant, Ahmed Asım Bey (born 1844), his son, Mehmed Nebil Bey (born 1888) (also known as Merzifonlu Karamustafaoğlu or Merzifonlu Karamustafapaşaoğlu), and his son, the Turkish painter Doğan Yılmaz Merzifonlu Karamustafaoğlu, better known as Yılmaz Merzifonlu (1928–2010), until 1976.
+The "Merzifonlu Karamustafaoğlu" family name ended with the marriage of Yılmaz Merzifonlu's only daughter, Abide Tuğçe Mit, to Burak Mit of the noble Circassian Mit family.
 Kara Mustafa Pasha's family and descendant tree can be found via Turkey's Directorate General of Foundations.

 Kara Mustafa Pasha's legacy in modern Turkey is mixed.
-Whereas historians describe him either as a capable tactician or reckless commander, Kemal Atatürk held a sympathetic view of the man.
-It is said that, while attending a lecture at an Ankara institution in 1933, at which a professor spoke disparagingly of Kara Mustafa Pasha, Atatürk spoke up in favour of Kara Mustafa, arguing that marching an army of 173,000 men from Constantinople to Vienna, the "heart of Europe", was a colossal undertaking for any commander, and that the only other person who came close to such a feat was Sultan Suleiman the Magnificent himself.
+Whereas historians describe him as either a capable tactician or a reckless commander, Kemal Atatürk held a sympathetic view of the man.
+It is said that while attending a lecture at an Ankara institution in 1933 at which a professor spoke disparagingly of Kara Mustafa Pasha, Atatürk spoke up in favour of him by arguing that marching an army of 173,000 men from Constantinople to Vienna, the "heart of Europe", was a colossal undertaking for any commander and that the only other person who came close to such a feat was Sultan Suleiman the Magnificent himself.

 Kara Mustafa's birthplace near Merzifon district was renamed Karamustafapaşa in his honour.

 In media

-In the 2012 Polish and Italian historical drama film September Eleven 1683 about the Battle of Vienna, Kara Mustafa Pasha is portrayed by Italian actor Enrico Lo Verso.
+In the 2012 Polish-Italian historical drama film September Eleven 1683 about the Battle of Vienna, Kara Mustafa Pasha is portrayed by Italian actor Enrico Lo Verso.